jeffreyrosenbluth/static-canvas/README.md

 # static-canvas
 A simple DSL for writing HTML5 Canvas in haskell and converting it to Javascript.
-By static we mean, non-interactive so the parts of the Canvas API that need to query the browser for run time information, like `isPointInPath(x, y)` are not included.
+By static we mean non-interactive, so the parts of the Canvas API that need to query the browser for run time information like `isPointInPath(x, y)` are not included.
 This turns out to be a surprisingly small part of HTML5 Canvas.